Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Introduction

-where $S_\mu(\cdot)$ is the soft shrinkage operator defined in \eqref{soft-op}.
-If $\mathcal{J}_k$ is a set of one index and the weights are chosen as $\omega_i=1$ for $i\in[m]$, it reduces to the standard randomized sparse Kaczamrz (RSK) method \cite{schopfer2019linear}.
-We note that our SDCD method will derive a new type of RSKA method, unlike with \eqref{rska} using a constant stepsize, our method will using the adaptive stepsizes, see Remark \ref{remark-xie-0607-1}.
-In fact, the adaptive stepsizes always perform significantly better than the constant stepsize in practice \cite{lorenz2014linearized,necoara2022stochastic}.
+where $S_\mu(\cdot)$ is the soft shrinkage operator defined as \eqref{soft-op}.
+If $\mathcal{J}_k$ is a singleton and the weights are chosen as $\omega_i=1$ for $i\in[m]$, it reduces to the standard randomized sparse Kaczamrz (RSK) method \cite{schopfer2019linear}.
+We note that our SDCD framework can recover an adjusted RSKA method, where instead of using a constant stepsize as in \eqref{rska}, an adaptive stepsize is employed; See Remark \ref{remark-xie-0607-1}.
+In practice, the methods with well-designed adaptive stepsizes typically perform better than those with constant ones \cite{lorenz2014linearized,necoara2022stochastic}.